zamiang/zamiang-dot-com/posts/_posts/2014-10-11-visiting-tokyo.md

 as a developing nation, prevents foreigners from buying land which many inflate housing prices for the people actually living there.
 Japan is a very formal culture.
-Due to the formality, it is difficult to tell whether something is legally enforced or merely customary.
+Due to the formality, it is difficult to tell whether something is legal policy or merely customary.
 I would love to learn about more policies but here are a few that I found most interesting.